jimmy-little/jimmy-little.github.io/_posts/linked/2011-06-04-of-cell-phones-coffee-and-pickled-vegetables.md

     </li>
   </ul>

 The moral of the story is this: ANYTHING YOU DO WILL GIVE YOU CANCER.

 Have a great weekend.

-    via <a href="http://monographs.iarc.fr/ENG/Classification/ClassificationsAlphaOrder.pdf">IARC PDF</a>